Broombridge railway station: Proposals

 In 2020, a 4 km extension of the green line from Broombridge to Charlestown Shopping Centre was announced.
 According to the plan for that project, Broombridge would become a through stop, with trams leaving the stop taking a sharp turn to the right, crossing the heavy rail line and the Royal Canal on a specially constructed bridge which would run parallel to Broome Bridge itself, and then continue northwards.

-However, in the five years following the announcement, no funding was provided by the government and no progress was made.
+Approval for the extension was eventually granted in 2025.

 Reilly's Bridge

 In 1847, when the railway was opened, the MGWR briefly established a station at Reilly's Bridge just over 0.5 km to the west but closed it before the end of the year.